-Memory-optimized tables are tables, created using CREATE TABLE (Transact-SQL).
+Memory-optimized tables are created using CREATE TABLE (Transact-SQL).

 The primary storage for memory-optimized tables is the main memory.
 Rows in the table are read from and written to memory.
-The entire table resides in memory.
 A second copy of the table data is maintained on disk, but only for durability purposes.
 See Creating and Managing Storage for Memory-Optimized Objects for more information about durable tables.
 Data in memory-optimized tables is only read from disk during database recovery (eg. after a server restart).

 In-Memory OLTP is integrated with SQL Server to provide a seamless experience in all areas such as development, deployment, manageability, and supportability.
 A database can contain in-memory as well as disk-based objects.